Linamaho/LearningNLP/README.md

 ### How to use it?

-You can download the notebook (the .ipynb file) and run it directly on your Google Colab account.
+You can open the notebook (the .ipynb file) directly on your Google Colab account.
 Also, if you are a Jupyter and Python user, you can download the notebook and run it directly on your computer.